dmkskd/clickhouse-settings-browser/README.md

   - `--versions`/`--versions-file`

 UI features
-- Scope pills: Session, MergeTree (multi‑select)
+- Scope pills: Session, MergeTree, Formats (multi‑select)
-- Category pills: configurable via `categories.yaml` (multi‑select, color coded)
+- Topic pills: unified Topics (Categories ∪ inferred subsystems), color coded (multi‑select)
-- Tier pills: Production, Beta, Experimental (multi‑select, color coded)
+- Tier pills: Production, Beta, Experimental (multi‑select, color coded) — hover for details & link
-- Toggles: Cloud‑only, Changed in selected version
+- Special pills: Cloud‑only and Blog / Release Notes
-- Search: filters by name/description (debounced)
+- Search: filters by name/description (debounced), syncs to `?q=`; press `/` to focus
+- Deep links: each setting has a stable `#s-<name>` anchor; a ⧉ button copies a direct link
-- Row chips: Type, Category (color), Scope, Tier, Cloud‑only, alias, and a Docs link
+- Row chips: Type, Topic, Scope, Tier, Cloud‑only, alias, and a Docs link
+- Help panel: link to official settings docs and a short "How this works" overview

 Tips
 - For GitHub Pages, you can commit a generated `settings.json`.
 For development, it’s fine to keep it ignored locally and regenerate as needed.
 - Update `categories.yaml` to refine grouping; first matching rule wins, unmatched go to “Uncategorized”.
+ - Development happens in the project root (index.html/app.js/style.css).
+The `docs/` folder is only for publishing.

 Make targets (optional)
 - `make generate` — from CHANGELOG (set MINORS/CHANNEL as needed)